our facebook page for additional articles and updates.

 Hawthorn fruit is edible and delicious.
 The seeds are likely about as poisonous as apple seeds, see the ‘cautions’ section below.
 The washington hawthorn tree has small berries grouped into clusters.
 Even this species with its small berries is worth finding.
 I usually take a mouthful of hawthorn fruit and spit out the seeds.
 There are other species with larger berries as well but this particular species is very common in the Norhteastern US, therefore it is easy to find and forage.
 Hawthorn fruits are produced in the fall and hang on into mid winter.
 Hawthorn fruit can be used as a flavoring or addition to many things.
 Click Here to learn how to make a Hawthorn extract.

 Hawthorn berries, young leaves and fresh hawthorn flowers are known to lower blood pressure and have a general tonic effect on the heart.
+There are numerous hawthorn products that focus on cardiovascular health on the market.
 This is one of the primary traditional medicinal uses of Hawthorn throughout the world.
-Combining hawthorne with Hibiscus is a one way to reap the heart and blood pressure benefits of both plants.
+Combining hawthorn with Hibiscus is one way to reap the heart and blood pressure benefits of both plants.

 Hawthorns are in the same subfamily as apples and likely have poisonous seeds like apples.
 At least one report says that the seeds are significantly poisonous and too many could be lethal to children, other reports don’t mention it.
 Exercise caution and spit out the seeds.
 Hawthorns have been used safely by humans for thousands of years.
 Another thing to watch out for when harvesting is THORNS!
 They are sharp and long!